Emilhjort/A4-OpenBIM-Guru/README.md

 https://github.com/Emilhjort/A4-OpenBIM-Guru/assets/145363406/1813caa5-632d-4221-ae19-1d9c50e9bcb9

 If the IFC file lacks the essential properties for extraction, the following Python code is developed to create new property sets.
 This code serves as an example of how to add a specific property to an IFC model.
 Running this code will add the “MassDensityUnit” property from “Pset_MaterialCommon” with the unit specified as kg/m3 to concrete materials in the model.
-It should be noted that this script requires user input for the density values.

 Furthermore, the code will result in the generation of a new IFC file with the new property set added to the model.

-It should be noted that the script requires user input.
-You need to insert the numerical values of MassDensity and the path to the folder for the new file.
+It should be noted that this script requires user input for the density values and the path to your folder for the new IFC model.

 Snapshot of the code:
 ```